CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Results

 \subsection{Ideation Results}

 To answer RQ2, we analyzed the design idea sketches that participants drew during the study session through expert evaluation, usage log, and survey results.
-Same as the RQ1, the Wilcoxon signed-rank test was used for survey questions.
-For expert evaluation results and the log analysis results, we used a two-sample t-test.
-For pairwise data, such as a comparison between the number of sketches drawn in each condition by each participant, we conducted a two-sample paired t-test.
+Similar to the RQ1, the Wilcoxon signed-rank test was used for survey questions.
+We used a two-sample t-test for expert evaluation and log analysis results.
+For pairwise data, such as comparing the number of sketches drawn in each condition by each participant, we conducted a two-sample paired t-test.